Creating Backups¶

 docker compose exec photoprism photoprism backup -i /photoprism/storage/backup/mysql/my_custom_dump.sql

-You can also use - as file name to write the SQL dump to stdout.
+You can also use - as the filename to write the SQL dump to stdout.

 Note that our examples use the new docker compose command by default.
 If your server does not yet support it, you can still use docker-compose or alternatively podman-compose on Red Hat-compatible distributions.